Teaching The Grapes of Wrath

 “Nothing can stop the turtle.
 Like the Joads, he encounters and overcomes obstacle after obstacle.
 A female driver nearly hits him…” [NEXUS, The Grapes of Wrath and the American Dream, p.7]

 This lesson also connects Casy and the turtle; both ride the crest of evolution in the novel.
-Like the turtle, Casy, the teacher and lapsed preacher, sows the seeds of the future when he discovers common ground between spiritual, economic and political disturbances in America.
+Like the turtle, Casy, the teacher and lapsed preacher, sows the seeds of the future on his spiritual journey through The Grapes of Wrath.

 Figurative Language in The Grapes of Wrath.

-The lesson includes activities and stimulating questions that, in conjunction with the text, help students to analyze pivotal passages in Steinbeck’s masterpiece, interpret his metaphors, and connect the power politics in The Grapes of Wrath to power politics today.
+The lesson includes activities and challenging questions that stimulate students to analyze pivotal passages in Steinbeck’s masterpiece, interpret his metaphors, and connect the politics in The Grapes of Wrath to analogous political situations today.

 Lesson aligns with CCSS.ELA-LITERACY.RL.1, RL.2, RL.4, RL.5, and RL.6 (for 9-10 and 11-12) as well as Anchor standards CCRA.R.1, R.2, R.3, R.4, R.5, and R.8.